How to Let a Property

 - Provide home removal services

 You may be asking ‘How fast can a letting agent find me a tenant?’
 It depends on the type of property.
 At The Personal Agent, we can let a property within a couple of hours if it is well presented.
 On average, it usually takes our team 1 week to find tenants.
-If you are wondering how long it takes to buy a property, we have written some content on this topic that you might find very useful.
+If you are wondering how long it takes to buy a house, we have written some content on this topic that you might find very useful.

 Luckily, we have an extensive marketing approach and professional photographer to help speed up the process.